-We are active participants with the Green Street Welcome Table project, the Cherry Street Prison Ministry, Moral Mondays and the Alternative Gifts Market and we host the WS/Forsyth County Alternative Prom.
+We are active participants with the Cherry Street Prison Ministry, Moral Mondays and the Alternative Gifts Market and we host the WS/Forsyth County Alternative Prom.

 In addition, members of the Fellowship founded the local chapter of American’s United for the Separation of Church and State (AU), Piedmont Environmental Alliance (PEA), the annual Piedmont Earth Day Fair and Vigils for Healing.

 For more information about these and other initiatives relating to social action and/or social justice, please contact a member of the SAC or email us.